Buddhism

 inconceivably rapid moments of arising, existing & ceasing.
 They thus change incessantly

 and are therefore impermanent and unsatisfactory (when used).
-They do not bear witness of an
+From moment to

 immortal ego, eternal soul, Self or Creator of it All.
 This is quite important.